SailinaC/nlpTextualize/README.md

 - **Sentiment Analysis**: Assess and interpret the sentiment conveyed in written content.
 - **Named Entity Recognition (NER)**: Identify and classify entities within the text.
 - **Question Answering**: Provide contextual information and answer specific queries.

-## Demo

-You can access the live web app [here](https://nlptextualize-jzbcsdoavesmwfibfrtuam.streamlit.app/).
-Explore various NLP functionalities to analyze and understand textual data.

 ## How It Works